Convexity in hierarchically hyperbolic spaces: subsets in familiar examples

 \section{{\SQC} subsets in familiar examples}

 In this section, we utilize Theorem \ref{thm:classification_of_quasiconvex_subset} to give descriptions of the {\sqc} subsets in well studied examples of hierarchically hyperbolic spaces.
 We will begin by briefly discussing the HHS structure for the mapping class group, Teichm\"uller space, right-angled Artin and Coxeter groups, and graph manifolds.
-The descriptions are not complete as we only describe the parts of the HHS structure which we shall need to be able to apply the results from the general case.
-We direct the reader to the provided reference for complete details. \\
+The descriptions are not complete as we only describe the parts of the HHS structure that we shall need to be able to apply the results from the general case.
+We direct the reader to the references provided along side each example for complete details. \\

 \textbf{The Mapping Class Group and Teichm\"uller Space}\\ Mapping class group \cite{MMII, BHS17b}, Teichm\"uller metric \cite{Durham,Rafi,EMR}, Weil-Petersson metric \cite{Brock}.\\